Dr. Margolis presents Antonio with an Aaron Rogers jersey

 Our family will proudly represent Children’s Hospital of Wisconsin during Family Advocacy Day, June 19-20 in Washington, D.C.
 Children’s Hospital of Wisconsin is the reason our family of six is still together, and we are honored to be able to share our experiences with legislators on behalf of the hospital.

 Family Advocacy Day brings nearly 30 families from the nation’s top children’s hospitals to Washington each summer.
 While there, families educate members of Congress and the media about the quality health care that all children and families need.
-We also address critical medical and health care concerns for children, …Continue reading →
+We also address critical medical and health care concerns for children, …Click here to continue reading

 Cookie and her nurse, Laura McNally, BSN, RN